Earl Fitzwilliam's private railway

 In 1840, the estate bought a six-coupled steam locomotive for use on the line, and to accommodate this, the wagonway was rebuilt.

 A connection was made from the North Midland Railway to the Earl's line, which rendered the branch from Holmes redundant.
 This connection was closed in 1977, a year before New Stubbin Colliery itself.
 The Manchester, Sheffield and Lincolnshire Railway constructed a line from Rotherham Road alongside the canal and below the North Midland line to reach the canal head.
 The line opened in 1873, and the agreement between the Earl's Colliery Company and the M.S.& L. terminated on 31 December 1978 when the line closed.

-In 1915 Viscount Halifax invested heavily into improvement of the rail line.
+In 1915, Viscount Halifax invested heavily in the improvement of the rail line.

 The line can be divided into two sections, both originally rope-worked.
 The lower section serving New Stubbin Colliery, sunk between 1913 and 1915, changed to locomotive working.

 Its last steam locomotives were two examples built by Hudswell Clarke & Co. of Leeds: No. 34, an outside cylinder, six-coupled side tank locomotive, works No.1523, built in 1925 and delivered new to the Appleby-Frodingham Steel Company in Scunthorpe, which came to the line in the 1950s; and No. 37, an outside cylinder, six-coupled saddle tank.
-They worked until the mid-1960s, when the line became fully dieselised, Hudswell Clarke again supplying the power.
+They worked until the mid-1960s, when the line became fully dieselised, with Hudswell Clarke again supplying the power.